kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 ```

-This starts EventStoreDB, which can be verified by pointing a browser at http://localhost:2113
+Verify EventStoreDB's successful start by pointing a browser at http://localhost:2113.

-Check Projections and make sure they are running.
+Select the Projections tab to confirm they are running.

 --------------

 ## Summary up to this point

-MySQL -> binlog -> Debezium -> Kafka is now in place.
+The MySQL -> binlog -> Debezium -> Kafka pipeline is now in place.

-What is needed next is an application that reads the Kafka topic of Change Data Events from MySQL and writes those into EventStoreDB.
+The next step is an application that reads the Kafka topic of Change Data Events from MySQL and writes those into EventStoreDB.

-Sample code can be found in the Python directory.
-The kafka_reader_ESDB_writer.py program code reads messages from the Kafka topic and transforms them into events in EventStoreDB.
+The Python directory contains the kafka_reader_ESDB_writer.py sample code that reads messages from the Kafka topic and transforms them into events in EventStoreDB.

 A quick summary of the code: